Garnett's Cafe is a classic neighborhood sandwich shop on a sweet corner in the heart of Richmond's Fan neighborhood.

 Garnett's is named for Kendra's grandmother, Garnett Beckman.
 Born in Newport News, Virginia, in 1907, Garnett grew up on a farm in Dunnsville, Virginia.
 She took a teaching position in Honolulu in the late 1930s, where she met her future husband.
 They left Hawaii after the bombing of Pearl Harbor and moved to boom-town early 1940s Phoenix, where she took up hiking.
 Garnett lived 103 years, and hiked the Grand Canyon into her 90s.

 Our building dates from 1908, and was initially a drug store.
-By 1920 it was home to the Park Avenue Confectionary, with Francioni Silvio (confectioner) living upstairs.
-Rueben Vranian operated a confectionary at the location from 1934-1964.
+Silvio Francioni opened the Park Avenue Confectionary in the spot in the late 1910s and lived upstairs.
+Rueben Vranian operated the Park Avenue Inn at the location from 1934-1964.
 Frank Chiocca ran "Chiocca's Park Avenue" on the corner from 1964-2004.